HardevKhandhar/airbnb-data-engineering/README.md

 ## Approach to the solution

 We chose two major student hubs in Canada for the project: Vancouver and Toronto.
-The data was then downloaded from the Internet using Python scripts, and the raw, unfiltered data was uploaded to Amazon S3 for further processing and analysis.
+The data was then downloaded from the Internet using Python scripts and the raw, unfiltered data was uploaded to Amazon S3 for further processing and analysis.
 The dataset was examined (exploratory data analysis) to determine its potential and the amount of cleaning required.
 The data was cleaned with the help of these observations.
-During cleaning, unnecessary rows were removed, null values were removed, and minor issues were addressed.
+During cleaning, unnecessary rows were removed, null values were removed and minor issues were addressed.
 The cleaned dataset was then used for analysis.
 The analysis was based on two factors: the distance from the city's major universities and the amenities available in each listing.
 Pricing is critical, especially in large cities where there is a lot of competition and even small price differences can make the difference between optimum occupancy and high earnings or being priced out of the market.
 The datasets obtained after the analysis were then visualized on Tableau.

 ## Results